elementary-Inc/blog/_posts/2021/2021-06-15-elementary-os-6-odin-beta-2.md

 ## What's New Since Beta 1

 So, what have we been up to for the past several weeks?
-The biggest changes in beta 2 are related to the OS installer, Flatpak, and Online Accounts.
+The biggest changes in Beta 2 are related to the OS installer, Flatpak, and Online Accounts.

 ### Installer